Spryx-AI/spryx-devops-workflows/README.md

 1. A properly configured `pyproject.toml` or `setup.py` file
 2. A tox.ini file with appropriate environments:
-   - A lint environment (default: "lint") for code quality checks
+   - A lint environment (default: "lint") for code style checks with ruff/flake8
+   - A typecheck environment (default: "typecheck") for static type checking with mypy
    - Test environments configured for the Python versions you want to test
 3. For coverage reporting: Configure coverage in your tox.ini and pytest settings